Tuning Into Bias: A Computational Study of Gender Bias in Song Lyrics: Results Discussion

-For a more fine-grained look, we plot the effect sizes for the top topic per genre and overall.
-In Figure \ref{fig:nnb_scweat}, which represents the SC-WEAT scores for the top topic overall ("nigga\_niggas\_bitch"), the Appearance words are female-biased, whereas Intelligence words are male-biased, highlighting the gender divide and objectification of women in this topic, as previously analyzed in Section \ref{topic_analysis}.
+For a more granular analysis, we compute SC-WEAT scores for the top topic in each genre and overall.
+Figure \ref{fig:nnb_scweat} visualizes the scores for the top overall topic (\textit{"nigga\_niggas\_bitch"}), where Appearance words exhibit a strong female bias, while Intelligence words show a marked male bias.
+These findings reinforce the gender divide and the objectification of women within this topic, as discussed in Section \ref{topic_analysis}.

-Furthermore, Figure \ref{fig:scweat_toptopic} shows that the differences in association for the target sets vary across topics.
-Appearance words show varying levels of female bias, except in the topic "ayy ayy\_change\_long sentiment," where it shows a male bias, with Intelligence words showing a female bias, in contrast to the overall trend in rock.
-This graph underscores the need to zoom in on a per-topic level to understand how these biases can vary across topics.
+Furthermore, Figure~\ref{fig:scweat_toptopic} illustrates that the biases associated with target sets vary across topics.
+Notably, Appearance words generally exhibit a female bias; however, in the topic \textit{"ayy ayy\_change\_long sentiment"}, they display a male bias, while Intelligence words show a female bias—contrasting with the overall trend observed in the rock genre (refer to Figure~\ref{fig:scweatavgbias}).
+These findings emphasize the importance of topic-specific analysis to capture the nuanced variations in biases across different topics, which might otherwise be obscured in genre-level aggregations.

-Moreover, some prevalent topics in multiple genres (see Figure \ref{fig:top5crossgenretopics}) have different biases across these genres.
-An example is the topic "tears\_heart\_wish." in country, pop, and R\&B, with Figure \ref{fig:scweat_thw} depicting the respective SC-WEAT scores.
-In country, the topic shows female bias regardless of the target set, with Weakness words showing the most bias.
-Our analysis is further supported by ~\citet{rasmussen2017girl}, who find that more than half of the country songs analyzed refer to stereotypical female gender roles and objectify women.
+Moreover, certain prevalent topics that appear across multiple genres exhibit differing biases depending on the genre (see Figure \ref{fig:top5crossgenretopics}).
+For instance, the topic \textit{"tears\_heart\_wish"}, which is present in the country, pop, and R\&B genres, demonstrates distinct SC-WEAT scores for each genre, as shown in Figure \ref{fig:scweat_thw}.
+In the country genre, this topic consistently displays a female bias across all target sets, with Weakness words showing the strongest bias.
+These findings align with prior research by~\citet{rasmussen2017girl}, which observed that over half of the country songs analyzed reinforce stereotypical female gender roles and objectify women.
+This underscores the role of genre-specific contexts in shaping the gendered associations present in song lyrics.

-In Figure \ref{fig:scweat_thw}, only Weakness words show a consistent female bias across the three genres, coinciding with our observation of women being closely associated with weakness.
-We also note the deviation from the average (see Figure \ref{fig:scweatavgbias}) in Intelligence words for country and R\&B, which show high amounts of male bias on average but negligible scores for this topic.
-The underlying importance of genre is underscored by the Appearance words in Figure \ref{fig:scweat_thw}, with the set having a male bias in R\&B but a female bias in pop, thereby indicating how the same topic can show different biases across different genres.
+Figure \ref{fig:scweat_thw} reveals that Weakness words consistently exhibit a female bias across the three genres analyzed, aligning with our broader observation that women are more frequently associated with weakness.
+Notably, Intelligence words in country and R\&B deviate from their average bias trends (see Figure \ref{fig:scweatavgbias}), as these genres typically display a strong male bias overall yet show negligible scores for this specific genre.